Frequently asked questions

 How long will I be waiting to be offered a unit at Sirovilla?

-The wait time varies but it is helpful to know that Sirovilla is a long-term option, you can expect to wait around 3-4 years for a unit to become available.
+The wait time varies, but it is helpful to know that Sirovilla is a long-term option.
+You can expect to wait around 3-4 years for a unit to become available.

 What should I do if my contact details change?

-It is important that if any of your details change please let us know straight away, either via email info@sirovilla.org.au by phone (03)5241 1517 or via the contact us section of the website.
+It is important that if any of your details change, please let us know straight away, either via email info@sirovilla.org.au by phone (03)5241 1517 or via the contact us section of the website.

 What should I do if my financial situation changes?